simonwongwong/TorontoBicycleCrimes/index.md

 This amounts to the average value of a stolen bike to be approximately $907.95, which seems high.
 This could either mean there are a lot of "low value" bicycle crimes that aren't being reported or people may be over-reporting the value of their bikes.

+Of the recovered 182 recovered bicycles (~1.27%), 118 had reported values which summed up to a measly **$120,300**.
+The mean cost of the recovered bicycles was $1019 and median cost was $700.
 ![yearly cost](plots/yearlycost.png)

 Below is a truncated histogram showing the cost of stolen bicycles throughout Toronto: